Surveying & GNSS

 • Magnetic north shifts over time and varies by location.

-• Grid north remains constant within a specific map projection but differs from true north due to projection distortion.
+• Grid north stays constant within a projection but differs from true north due to distortion.

 • True north aligns with the geographic North Pole.